 - Can boost the immune system

 Feel a cold coming on?
-Studies have found that music has the ability to influence the immune system, researchers analyzed more than 400 papers on the neurochemistry of music.
+Studies have found that music can influence the immune system, and researchers analyzed more than 400 papers on the neurochemistry of music.
 Listening to music also tends to significantly decrease levels of the stress hormone, cortisol, and increase levels of the immune system’s first line of defense: the antibody immunoglobin A. This plays a critical role in the immunity of the body’s mucous system.